TimFWeiss/QNPI_InRealisticWaveguides/README.md

 ## Examples and related material

-A jupyter notebook introducing the capabilities and the workflow of the module can be found in the `example` directory.
+For an introduction to the capabilities and the workflow of the module please see the jupyter notebook in the `example` directory.

 A detailed description of the theory behind the modelling framework can be found in